Which Technique Should I Try First?

 When Grounding Isn't Enough

 Grounding techniques are valuable tools, but they are coping tools — they help you manage moments of acute anxiety, not resolve the underlying causes.
 It's worth being honest with yourself about when grounding alone isn't meeting your needs.
 If you find yourself reaching for grounding techniques multiple times every day, that frequency is itself important information — especially if the anxiety stems from AI imposter syndrome and professional self-doubt.
-It suggests your baseline anxiety level is high enough that professional support could make a real difference in your quality of life.
+It suggests your baseline anxiety level is high enough that professional support for AI-related anxiety could make a real difference in your quality of life.

 If you are in crisis right now: Please contact the 988 Suicide & Crisis Lifeline by calling or texting 988 (available 24/7 in the United States).
 You don't need to be suicidal to call — they support anyone in emotional distress.
 You deserve support, and asking for it is a sign of strength.